 Low Temperature Thermal Technology: When to Use It and Why to Choose It

-Thermal technology is one of the leading technologies in the remediation world—but it has a reputation for being expensive.
-Traditional thermal remediation requires a sophisticated extraction and treatment system capable of handling the COCs, air, steam and water removed from the subsurface.
-These systems consume a substantial amount of energy, usually in the form of electricity or natural gas, which makes it expensive when compared to monitored natural attenuation (MNA) or injection technologies.
+Thermal remediation is one of the leading approaches to cleaning up contaminant source zones, however, it has a reputation for being expensive.
+Traditional thermal remediation where the targeted treatment zone is heated to temperatures of 100C or greater, requires a sophisticated extraction and treatment system capable of handling contaminants, air, steam, and water removed from the subsurface.
+These systems consume a substantial amount of energy, usually in the form of electricity or natural gas and require substantial infrastructure (insulated vapor cover, extraction wells and manifold piping and extraction and treatment equipment), which makes it expensive when compared to monitored natural attenuation (MNA) or injection technologies.
 But what if there was another, less expensive thermal option?

 Today’s blog post will present a different approach to thermal remediation – Low Temperature Thermal – and answer the three main questions surrounding the technology: how does it work; when would you use it; and why should you choose it?